Private Mean Estimation with Person-Level Differential Privacy: Introduction

-Next, we consider the multivariate case, where we give an efficient estimator that satisfies approximate differential privacy. \begin{theorem}[Informal, see Theorem~\ref{thm:approx-dp-upperbound}] There is a computationally efficient $(\eps,\delta)$-DP estimator such that for every distribution $\cD$ over $\R^d$ with mean $\mu$ and bounded $k$-th moments, the estimator takes $m$-samples per person from
+Next, we consider the multivariate case, where we give an efficient estimator that satisfies approximate differential privacy.\footnote{We note that a similar algorithm can be designed under the stronger notion of \emph{concentrated DP}~\cite{DworkR16,BunS16}, differing primarily in the coarse estimation step (and the corresponding term in the sample complexity).} \begin{theorem}[Informal, see Theorem~\ref{thm:approx-dp-upperbound}] There is a computationally efficient $(\eps,\delta)$-DP estimator such that for every distribution $\cD$ over $\R^d$ with mean $\mu$ and bounded $k$-th moments, the estimator takes $m$ samples per person from

 people and, with probability at least $2/3$, outputs an estimate $\hat\mu$ such that $\|\hat\mu - \mu\|_2 \leq \alpha$. \end{theorem} Observe that, in the first three terms, the sample complexity matches the sample complexity of the univariate case, scaled up by a factor of $d$, and, as we show, all three of these terms are optimal up to polylogarithmic factors.
-The final term blows up by a factor that can be $\omega(d)$, which we believe is not necessary.
-However, since this final term does not depend on $1/\alpha$, we note that this term is dominated when $\alpha$ is sufficiently small, and when this happens we provably obtain the optimal sample complexity.
+The final term does not decrease with $m$, meaning we will require $\gtrsim d/\eps$ people no matter how many samples each person has.
+However, this final term does not depend on $\alpha$ and becomes dominated when $\alpha$ is sufficiently small, and in this case we provably obtain the optimal sample complexity.